-High corporate tax rates inhibit business activity and can persuade companies from establishing offices in the country with higher rates.
-Before the 2017 tax reforms, parent companies of many U.S businesses chose to relocate to countries that offered a better business climate, including lower tax rates, through a process known as “inversion.”
-Some companies chose to relocate manufacturing facilities for both lower tax and labor, thereby impacting job creation.
-Companies also tended to keep income generated outside of the U.S. in offshore accounts to avoid higher U.S. tax rates.
+The general economic consensus is that high corporate tax rates inhibit business activity and can persuade companies from establishing offices in the country with higher rates.
+For a number of years, parent companies of many U.S businesses have chosen to relocate to countries that offer a better business climate, including lower tax rates, through a process known as “inversion.”
+Some companies choose to relocate manufacturing facilities for both lower tax and labor, thereby impacting job creation.
+Companies also tend to keep income generated outside of the U.S. in offshore accounts to avoid higher U.S. tax rates.
 The U.S. Treasury Department cracked down on this controversial practice in April 2016 with new regulations, and the 2017 tax legislation increased incentives for companies such as Apple to “repatriate” by lowering the corporate income tax from the highest rate of any developed country to closer to the average rate imposed by developed countries.

 Taxes in Action: The Tax Cut and Jobs Act

 The Tax Cut and Jobs Act (TCJA), passed in December 2017, was the biggest tax overhaul in the U.S. in 30 years.
 Here are some of the highlights:

 The structure of seven income tax brackets remained unchanged, but rates and income bands within the brackets changed.
 For example, the top rate fell from 39.6% to 37%.